uvarovag/tsconfig-react/README.md

     "extends": "@uvarovag/tsconfig-react",
     // Files and folders to be included in the compilation process "include": [
-        "src" // Only files in the "src" folder
+        "src", // Only files in the "src" folder "global.d.ts" // Includes global type definitions
     ],
     // Files and folders to be excluded from the compilation process "exclude": [